Home Compare APA vs RRC

 APA vs Range Resources: Which Stock Looks Stronger in 2026?

 Range Resources holds the cleaner structural position, with the lead spread across growth and stability.
-APA still leads on profitability and valuation, which keeps the comparison from looking entirely one-sided.
+APA does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 This is not just a one-metric split: both growth and stability materially support the lead.
-Range Resources Corporation leads by 14 points on the overall comparison score.
+The overall score gap is 15 points in favour of Range Resources Corporation.

 INDUSTRY COMPARISON